List of Blade Runner characters: Sapper Morton

 Sapper Morton is an older Nexus-8 replicant, living in seclusion on a protein farm in the industrial outliers of Los Angeles.
-He escaped from Kalanthia, an off-world colony.
+He escaped from Calantha, an off-world colony.
 Along with his intimidating size and strength, Morton is polite and well-read, collecting antique books.
 Morton used to be an army medic on the off-world colonies in several campaigns.
 Morton initially lived in obscurity within the city of Los Angeles, but is discovered when he intervenes to prevent a mugging.
 This incident forced him to retreat from the city and into the outskirts.
 K's encounter to "retire" him starts off the events of the film, as it leads K to discover Rachael's skeletal remains buried on Morton's farm.
 Morton was a member of the replicant underground and, along with Freysa, helped hide Deckard and Rachael's baby – whose birth Morton describes as "a miracle".
 Using his army medic training, Morton personally conducted an emergency C-section on Rachael to save her baby after Rachael died in childbirth.
 Morton is contemptuous that K, a replicant himself, is a blade runner hunting his own kind (though K points out that he is a Nexus-9, a replicant model that has been conditioned to obey, and therefore wouldn't have gone underground into hiding).

 He was portrayed by Dave Bautista.